Rough Greensnake (Opheodrys aestivus)

 O. aestivus, rough green snake

-The rough green snake (Opheodrys aestivus) is bright green above and has a yellowish belly, affording it excellent camouflage in green vegetation and making them difficult to see in the wild even though they are relatively common in their habitat.
+The rough green snake (Opheodrys aestivus) is bright green above and has a yellowish belly, affording it excellent camouflage in green vegetation and making it difficult to see in the wild even though it is relatively common in its habitat.
 It has keeled dorsal scales, which are arranged in 17 rows at mid-body.
-It grows up to 116 cm (45+34 in) in total length (including tail)[4] and is very thin.
+It grows up to 116 cm (45+34 in) in total length (tail included)[4] and is very thin.

 Etymology